amanda-rice/student-workbook/src/reflections/wk3/day4.md

-# Read Asynchronous Code > What is REST and answer the following questions
+# Read Advancing with JS > The Observer Pattern and answer the following questions
-## What does REST stand for, and in simple terms what does it mean?
+## What problems does the Observer Pattern seek to solve?

-## What does Stateless mean?
+## What are the three mechanisms of the observer pattern?

-## What URL pattern is used when writing a RESTful API?
+## Review the code generated from the bcw-template and reflect on the proxy objects from yesterday, and your understanding of the observer pattern today.
+With this knowledge, explain how the magic of the bcw-template uses these two concepts to manage and update the dom.